shrookmuhamed/Terraform_project/README.md

 - **Remote State and Locking**: Implements remote state storage with locking to prevent concurrent state modifications.
 - **Email Notification**: Integrates with AWS SES for sending notifications about infrastructure changes.
 - **RDS and ElastiCache**: Supports deployment of RDS and ElastiCache services.
-- **GitHub Integration**: Manages infrastructure code using GitHub for version control and collaboration.
+- **GitHub Integration**: Manages infrastructure code using GitHub for version control.
+- **Lambda Functions**: Deploys AWS Lambda functions to run serverless applications directly linked to AWS resources.

-## Prerequisites 🔔
+## Prerequisites
 - AWS account with necessary permissions.
 - Terraform installed on your local machine.
 - AWS CLI configured with user access keys.
 - A verified email address for AWS SES notifications.

-## Usage 🗺️
+## Usage
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Update `dev.tfvars` and `prod.tfvars` with your specific configurations.